pluckynumbat/dice-game-backend/README.md

 ### All the information you need to run is above, and the following is just more context about the various details!

+## Part 2.
+More Settings

+### Constants:
+The [constants](https://github.com/pluckynumbat/dice-game-backend/blob/main/internal/shared/constants/constants.go) file (located at `project-root/internal/shared/constants.go`) holds settings like port numbers for the services which you might want to change if needed.
+If changed, the [constants file in the client repo](https://github.com/pluckynumbat/dice-game-client/blob/main/Assets/Scripts/Constants.cs) should also be changed in the same way.

+### Config:
+The [config](https://github.com/pluckynumbat/dice-game-backend/blob/main/internal/config/config.go#L44) is hard coded and located in the config service, here: `project-root/internal/config/config.go`.
+Feel free to change that!
+One of the unit tests for the config service runs a validation check on the hard coded config which you can run to make sure the values are reasonable.